AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 The OMS Admin Account executes pre-created Azure Runbooks.
 You can learn more about Runbooks [here](https://learn.microsoft.com/en-us/azure/automation/manage-runbooks)

-There are two runbooks created to be used with the Hekper Service.
+There are two runbooks created to be used with the Helper Service.
 One to execute code in a Virtual Machine and the other for Azure ARC.

 ## Azure Virtual Machine Setup